What Is Age Verification?

 Online Age Verifications Methods

 Electronic Identity Verification (eIDV) verifies a buyer's data, such as their name, date of birth, and address, to verify that the buyer is legitimate.
 Two-factor authentication can help improve eIDV by, for example, requiring users to provide both phone number and email data and matching this with open data sources.

 Document review includes a comparison of customer photos and ID cards.
 These reviews may be an additional step in the eIDV process, an essential layer of information for sellers of age-restricted items by specific regulations.

 Merchants of age-restricted products may also request credit card information from customers.
 However, this method is unreliable because minors can use cards owned by their parents and others to pretend to be adults.

 Optical Character Recognition (OCR)

 BlueCheck achieves this balance by combining a sleek, field-tested user interface with a robust verification engine that connects to a network of authoritative databases and credit bureaus.
-We partner with companies in a wide range of industries and growth stages to provide affordable, reliable online age verification.
+In addition, we partner with companies in various industries and growth stages to provide affordable, reliable online age verification.
 Learn more about how BlueCheck can help you solve your age verification challenges!